-Optionally available and set away from the main house for £250,000 is the original Coach House and Stables with residential planning consent to convert.
-Without the above the guide price is £1,150,000.
+Set away from the main house there is further potential with the original Coach House and Stables with residential planning consent to convert.

 This firm would be honoured to give serious potential buyers a guided tour of this immensely attractive house.

 Entrance via front door leading into entrance lobby with arched ceiling, flagstone floor leading to:

 With staircase to first floor, doors off to:

 With 2 bay windows with shutters providing lovely views over the grounds and river, open fireplace set in marble surround.

 With windows providing views over the gardens and French doors to 2 sides, built-in display cabinets & side board.

 With feature gothic arch & adjoining computer room.